If you have my book, Come Home To Supper, this recipe for Ranch Fried Chicken Tenders is listed as “Flavorful Fried Chicken” on page 83.

 What Vegetable Oil Should I Use to Fry?

 I personally use coconut oil to be a bit healthier as this is a stable oil with a high heat point which means it doesn’t break down at high temperatures to more unhealthy fats.
 It is high in saturated fat but the saturated fats from plants are not the same as saturated fats from animal fat so some studies say its a better option.
 I used the refined kind as I am not a big fan of a strong coconut taste but they have unrefined as well.
 This is a solid at room temp but when you apply heat, it liquifies easily.

 You can use Ghee or lard or animal fats to fry if you like.

 Other options for healthier oils are Avocado Oil, or some people use Olive Oil.
 But I find this loses its flavor when heated for a long time and it tends to break down at higher and longer heating temps and times so this may decrease its wonderful healthy benefits.
 I stick to using olive oil to drizzle on foods after they are cooked or I use a little in a pan for coating.

 How To Make Ranch Fried Chicken Tenders

 In another bowl, beat the eggs.

 Pour your oil to a depth of about 1/2 inch or so (it can be less if you are short on oil) in a large skillet and place this over medium high heat for a few minutes until it is good and hot.
+If you are using coconut oil it will go in as a solid and melt for you right away on the medium high heat.
 You can tell it is hot by dropping just a pinch of flour into it.
 If the flour bubbles a bit, it’s ready.
 Reduce heat to medium and prepare your chicken.